ranj45/ranj45/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
 A recent B.SC graduate in Computer Science with a strong<br>foundation in programming and web development.
-Proficient<br>in HTML, CSS, Java, and SQL, with hands-on experience in<br>building user-friendly and visually appealing web pages.
+Proficient<br>in HTML, CSS, JavaScript,Core Java and SQL, with hands-on experience in<br>building user-friendly and visually appealing web pages.
 Adept<br>at problem-solving, eager to learn, and passionate about<br>leveraging technical skills to contribute effectively to a dynamic development team.

 ## 🌐 Socials: